Jeenavp98/pet-adoption-portal-BA-project/README.md

 Explore the folders to view data files, documentation, and visualizations.
 Open Power BI reports for interactive insights.
 Review Salesforce configurations to understand data management workflows.
-View the Figma homepage mockup to see how adopters will engage with the portal.
+Visit the Figma link to preview the homepage mockup.

 🙋‍♀️ About Me